International students are permitted to work in the United States, though firm immigration regulations apply to all

 - You must be in status for nine months (two semesters) to be eligible for CPT or OPT.

 - You will be out of legal F-1 status and ineligible to remain in the U.S. if you work without authorization.

 - Work is considered anything for which you are compensated, such as money, food, or room/board.
 Volunteering may be considered employment as well, so please check with International Student Programs before accepting any position.

 Severe Economic Hardship

 If something severe and unforeseen happens to your financial situation after you have already been in attendance at Davidson College for at least one year, you may apply for a Severe Economic Hardship (SEH) work permit.
-Employment on SHE does not have to be related to your major.
+Employment on SEH does not have to be related to your major.
 Schedule a meeting with either the Director or Assistant Director of International Student Programs to discuss this as an option if you think you might be eligible.